ionicdominicana/Awesome-development-tools/README.md

 ## Contributing with [Ionic Dominicana](https://github.com/ionicdominicana)  🖇️

-Please read [CONTRIBUTING.md](https://github.com/ionicdominicana/Dev-sTools//master/CONTRIBUTING.md) to see what is necessary to collaborate with, and the process to send pull requests.
+Please read [CONTRIBUTING.md](https://github.com/ionicdominicana/Dev-sTools//master/CONTRIBUTING.md) to see What is necessary to collaborate with, and the process to send pull requests.

  * **STAY TUNED ✔️**
  * **STAY BLESSERS 👏**